28 Cool Attractions to Check Out in Seattle On Your Washington State Vacation

 Get up close to rare animals at the Woodland Park Zoo

 Looking for family-friendly activities in Seattle?
 Kids and adults alike will love visiting the Woodland Park Zoo.
-The award-winning zoo in Green Lake opened its doors in 1899.
-Woodland Park Zoo is home to 300 species featured in their natural habitats.
+The award-winning zoo in Green Lake opened its doors in 1899 and is home to 300 species featured in their natural habitats.

 Zebra at Woodland Park Zoo

 Habitats at Woodland Park Zoo include the Trail of Vines, the Tropical Rainforest, and the African Savanna.
 You’ll also be able to view some endangered species.
-Conservation is a top priority at the Woodland Park Zoo, with many of its experiences adding to the preservation efforts.
+Conservation is a top priority at the Woodland Park Zoo, and I’ve since learned that many of its experiences add to preservation efforts.

 Planning to visit Seattle in winter?
-Don’t miss out on the zoo’s WildLanterns celebration.
+I’d recommend checking out the zoo’s WildLanterns celebration.
 Running from early November to mid-January, this festival dazzles guests with a stunning display of holiday lights and lanterns representing wilderness from around the world.

 Chill out at Green Lake Park

 Done checking out the animals at the zoo?
 About two and a half miles away is Green Lake Park.
-This beautiful recreation area is a great place to escape the city’s bustle & tourist crowds and marvel at some of the West Coast’s spectacular scenery.
+I’d recommend a quick jaunt to this beautiful recreation area.
+It’s a great place to escape the city’s bustle & tourist crowds and marvel at some of the West Coast’s spectacular scenery.

 Green Lake

-Hit up Green Lake Park’s trails for a relaxing walk or invigorating run.
-To cool down in the hot summer sun, hit up the shoreline and go for a swim in Green Lake.
+Hit up Green Lake Park’s trails for an invigorating run, or, more to my own pace, a relaxing walk.
+To cool down in the hot summer sun—which I will attest from a summer PNW visit can be hotter than you’d expect!—slide down to the shoreline and go for a swim in Green Lake.
 There’s also a wading pool for the kids at the park.

 Admire bay views and art at Olympic Sculpture Park

 A brainchild of the Seattle Art Museum, Olympic Sculpture Park is a vibrant waterfront public park on Elliott Bay.
 The 9-acre park offers a two-fold feast for the eyes.
-You’ll relish the sight of large-scale contemporary sculptures while enjoying beautiful views over Puget Sound.
+I loved relishing the sight of its large-scale contemporary sculptures while enjoying beautiful views over Puget Sound.

 Olympic Sculpture Park

 Undoubtedly, the highlight here is the opportunity to walk through its remarkable outdoor gallery.
-Olympic Sculpture Park features about 20 quirky sculptures and art installations from popular local artists.
+Walking through Olympic Sculpture Park, I strolled past about 20 quirky sculptures and art installations from popular local artists.

 There’s no fee to enter Olympic Sculpture Park.
-In the evening, the park is the perfect spot to watch a sunset over Puget Sound and savor a quiet moment on a bench overlooking the water.
+In the evening, the park was one of my favorite places in the city to watch a sunset over Puget Sound and savor a quiet moment on a bench overlooking the water.

 Soak up the sun at Alki Beach in West Seattle

 Although outside the city center, one of the city’s most famous places to see is Alki Beach.
-Located in West Seattle, the sandy beach on Puget Sound appeared in the 1990s movie Sleepless in Seattle and offers an excellent escape from the buzz of the city.
+It’s a bit of a commute to get out to West Seattle, where the beach is located, but, in my opinion, it’s well worth it!
+The sandy beach on Puget Sound appeared in the 1990s movie Sleepless in Seattle and offers an excellent escape from the buzz of the city.

 Two and a half miles long, Alki Beach is the perfect place to spend a lazy day soaking up the sun, playing volleyball, and going swimming.
 Alki Beach has a rich history behind it, too.
-This stretch of shoreline was the landing spot for Seattle’s first European settlers in 1851.
+As I was informed by locals, this stretch of shoreline was the landing spot for Seattle’s first European settlers in 1851.

 Alki Beach

 Soak up the sea views with a walk along the seawall at Alki Beach Park.
-When the hunger pangs set in, sample fish & chips at the renowned Alki Spud.
-Located across the road from Alki Beach Park, the eatery started operations in 1935 and is one of Washington State’s most famous seafood chains.
+When the hunger pangs set in, I loved the chance to sample fish & chips at the renowned Alki Spud.
+Located across the road from Alki Beach Park, the eatery started operations in 1935 and, as I discovered, is now one of Washington State’s most famous seafood chains.

 For a more upmarket alternative, devour some tasty local snacks at Salty’s on Alki Beach.
-Enjoy a meal and drinks to amazing views of the Seattle skyline and Puget Sound at this popular seafood eatery.
+This popular seafood eatery is the perfect spot to enjoy a meal and drinks to amazing views of the Seattle skyline and Puget Sound.

-History buffs won’t want to miss out on a visit to the Alki Point Lighthouse.
+If you’re a bit of a history buff like me, you won’t want to miss out on a visit to the Alki Point Lighthouse.
 The historic attraction is one of Seattle’s hidden gems and has lit the sea channel into King County since 1913.
-In the summer, everyone in the family will love hopping onto one of the free weekend tours of the lighthouse.

 Scope out colorful marine life at Seattle Aquarium

-Need ideas for after your visit to Pike Place Market?
+Need more ideas for after your visit to Pike Place Market?
 Just half a mile away lies the Seattle Aquarium.
-Located in Waterfront Park, the Seattle Aquarium is one of the city’s most entertaining family-friendly attractions.
+Located in Waterfront Park, the Seattle Aquarium is one of the most entertaining, family-friendly attractions I discovered while visiting the city.

 Aquarium